-Note: DOB issued the Updated Financial Plan on October 28, 2008, extracts of which are set forth below.
-The Updated Financial Plan includes updated estimates for 2008-09 and projections for 2009-10 through 2011-12.
-As such, it contains estimates and projections of future results that should not be construed as statements of fact.
+Note: DOB issued the 2009-10 Executive Budget Financial Plan on December 16, 2008 and the Amended Financial Plan on January 15, 2009.
+The extracts set forth below are from the Executive Budget Financial Plan, as updated to reflect the Governor's amendments and revised projections of January 15, 2009 (the "Executive Budget").
+The Financial Plans include estimates and proposals for 2008-09 and 2009-10, and projections for 2010-11 through 2012-13.
+As such, they contain estimates and projections of future results that should not be construed as statements of fact.
 These estimates and projections are based upon various assumptions that may be affected by numerous factors, including future economic conditions in the State and nation and potential litigation.
-There can be no assurance that actual results will not differ materially and adversely from the estimates and projections contained in the Updated Financial Plan.
+There can be no assurance that actual results will not differ materially and adversely from the estimates and projections contained in the Amended Financial Plan.